-- 1. Demonstrate positive public relations skills. - Computer literate. - 3.
+- 1. Demonstrate positive public relations skills. - 2.
+Computer literate. - 3.
 Effective and efficient typist who can type and create professional correspondence. - 4.
 Demonstrate knowledge in math and grammar to create professional correspondence. - 5.
 Demonstrate effective telephone skills. - 6.
 Ability to solve and/or redirect unsatisfied constituents. - 7.
 Demonstrate organizational skills. - 8.
 Demonstrate effective filing system - 9.
 Prepare and distribute school board agenda and periodical communications as required. - 10.
 Demonstrate ability to complete tasks in a timely manner. - 11.
 Process personnel contracts. - 12.
 Update employee personnel files. - 13.
 Responsible for incoming and outgoing mail. - 14.
 Work in a receptionist capacity in the office representing the school system to the public in a positive way. - 15.
 Responsible for all applications for all vacancies, including placing ads in the newspaper, and online as appropriate, announcing vacancies. - 16.
 Maintain staff databases. - 17.
 Prepare and submit annual online reports to the Department of Education. - 18.
 Prepare annual district calendar for publication. - 19.
 Create materials as directed (brochures, etc.). - 20.
 Maintain record of graduate credits for all certified employees. - 21.
 Submit graduate credits information for certified employees to the business manager for salary calculations. - 22.
 Responsible for processing criminal background checks on all new employees. - 23.
 Process all home school and open enrollment applications and submissions. - 24.
-Maintain substitute teacher files and update list weekly. - Maintain file and submit all workmen's compensation insurance claims.

-- 26. Maintain deadlines: contract return, recertification, application submission, criminal background checks, etc. - 27.
+Maintain substitute teacher files and update as needed. - 25.
+Maintain file and submit all workmen's compensation insurance claims. - 26.
+Maintain deadlines: contract return, recertification, application submission, criminal background checks, etc. - 27.
 Publish required district information in the newspaper annually. - 28.
+Make deposit for Preschool and After School Program (as needed) using ProCare. - 29.
 Other duties may be assigned by the administration.

 - 1. Keep track of facility and staff schedules. - 2.
 Order supplies as needed/requested. - 3.
 Scheduling of activities as directed by the superintendent. - 4.
 Schedule the board room and prepare for meetings of the superintendent at the administration building. - 5.
-Prepare grant application paperwork, prepare district textbook, staff development, and other purchase orders, and other word processing as needed for the Director of Instruction. - 6.
+Prepare grant application paperwork as needed. - 6.
 Other duties as assigned.